gregjw/poke/README.md

 ```

 Poke's buttons rely on you passing an appropriate keyword into the `type` prop.
-These keywords affect how the component gets styled by default.
+These keywords affect how the component gets styled by default:

 `basic` - The titular Poke button
 `pressable` - The default skeuomorphically pressable button